-The one who receives the sixth aliyah of Me'onah ("The abode for Hashem who precedes all"183) is referred to as the Chassan Torah.
+The one who receives the sixth aliyah of Me'onah ("The abode for Hashem who precedes all"239) is referred to as the Chassan Torah.
 It is customary to sell the honor to this aliyah for significant sums, as well as the subsequent aliyah, known as Chassan Bereishis (when the beginning of Parshas Bereishis is read).
 It is appropriate that these two aliyos be given to those who are outstanding in Torah knowledge or at least are among the most esteemed members of the community.
 Kohanim may be called as Chassan Torah and Chassan Bereishis, as well as for Maftir.
 Someone who receives one of these honors should not receive the other as well in the same shul.
 (Some are lenient about this, but it is not customary to do so.)
-However, one who received an aliyah in the earlier part of the reading (i.e., he received any of the first five aliyos) may in addition receive Chassan Torah or Chassan Bereishis.
+However, if he received an aliyah in the earlier part of the reading (i.e., of the first five) he may receive Chassan Torah or Chassan Bereishis in addition.